ralphjsmit/laravel-seo/README.md

 1. `Article`
 2. `BreadcrumbList`

+After generating the structured data it is always a good idea to [test your website with Google's rich result validator](https://search.google.com/test/rich-results).

 However, you can easily send me a (draft) PR with your requested types and I'll (most probably) add them to the package.

 ### Article schema markup